edanor/umevector/README.md

-UME::SIMD is an explicit vectorization library.
-The library defines homogeneous interface for accessing functionality of SIMD registers of AVX, AVX2, AVX512 and IMCI (KNCNI, k1om) instruction set.
+UME::VECTOR is an expression template based vectorization library.
+The library defines an interface for arbitrary-sized vectors.
+This library is based on UME::SIMD interface and requires it to work.

 This piece of code was developed as part of ICE-DIP project at CERN.